tgc-bot/FourAcesContracts/Membership.md

         minimum of 5%.

-84. Clubs member will be given benefits in any future games that the Casino introduce – they MAY also be given exclusive inclusion into some games.
+84. Clubs member will be given benefits in any future games that the Casino introduces – they MAY also be given exclusive inclusion into some games.

 85. Members MAY request to join the VIP Club by asking Management, who